NUR1120 Social Determinants of Health

 Requirements for students to complete each assessment item satisfactorily:

-To satisfactorily complete an assessment item a student must achieve at least 50% of the mark.
+To satisfactorily complete an assessment item a student must achieve at least 50% of the marks awarded for the piece of assessment.
 Refer to Statement 4 below for the requirements to receive a passing grade in this course.

 Penalties for late submission of required work: